FSipiano/newbieDictionary/README.md

 **API** - Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.

+**ASCII** - Stands for 'American Standart Code for Information Interchage'.
+It is the set of common characters use in electronic communication, based in English alphabet, numbers, punctuation symbols and non-printing control characters (like Escape, Tabulation, Backspace, End of Line, etc).
+This standard is the base line to newer sets of characters like UTF-8 standard, that extends ASCII including new characters like Latin or German characters by example.

 **Boilerplate** (code) - The standard code you need to put into your code in order for it to run.
 An example is frameworks.
 Let’s take Bootstrap as an example.
 To use it, you need to copy and paste in a bunch of code that you get from the official website in order for you to be able to use it.
 Like a template.